-Instead, I spent mornings shopping for the evening meal at local stores and talking to the shop owners.
+Instead, I spent mornings shopping for the evening meal at local stores, talking to the shop owners.
 We spent afternoons relaxing.
-We had time at the Café Bar down the road enjoying some local wine, watching the world go by.
+We had time at the Café Bar down the road enjoying a wine or two in the evening before dinner just watching the world go by.
 It was heaven.
 And it fuelled the batteries for the next leg.

 We spent a week in Lake Bled in Slovenia camping.
 It was awesome.
 We did day trips as we felt like it and spent time in the evenings with our Belgium neighbours.

 A cabin was our home for a week in Lauterbrunnen, Switzerland where we spent cosy days tucked away from the rain, and others out exploring and walking and going to the “Top of Europe”.

 There was an apartment in Rome for five days, five nights in a Castle/Hostel in Germany on the Rhine and time spent getting to know my family in Holland.
 And of course, the ten days I spent in Greece.
 It was wonderful.